Floorp-Projects/Floorp/gfx/doc/AsyncPanZoom.md

 Scroll changes driven from the main thread are just as legitimate and need to be propagated to the compositor thread, so that the visual display updates in response.

 Because the cross-thread messaging is asynchronous, reconciling the two types of scroll changes is a tricky problem.
-Our design solves this using various flags and generation counters that ensures compositor-driven scroll changes never overwrite content-driven scroll changes - this behaviour is usually the desired outcome.
+Our design solves this using various flags and generation counters.
+The general heuristic we have is that content-driven scroll position changes (e.g. scrollTo from JS) are never lost.
+For instance, if the user is doing an async scroll with their finger and content does a scrollTo in the middle, then some of the async scroll would occur before the "jump" and the rest after the "jump".

 ### Content preventing default behaviour of input events